 LIBRARY OF CONGRESS CLASSIFICATION: a system of arranging books so that they are shelved together by topic.
 Each book has a call number (a combination of letters and numbers).
 For example, most books about

 LIBRARY OF CONGRESS SUBJECT HEADINGS (LCSH): a list of subject headings used in GEORGE. (see SUBJECT HEADING)

-LIMIT: a feature of GEORGE which allows you to reduce the number of your search results.
+LIMIT: a feature of HOYASEARCH which allows you to reduce the number of your search results.
 For example, if you retrieved a large number of citations, you could select “limit” to restrict your results.
 Limits could be content type, books or articles; publication date; language; or library location.

 LOCATION: in HOYASEARCH, the information given under “location” tells which library has the book and in what general area it is kept.
 Click on the location in HOYASEARCH for more information or a library map.

 MICROFORM: a book, magazine, or document which has been photographed and reduced.
 Microfilm is a roll of film.
 Microfiche are film cards.
 Microforms are kept on the Lower Level of Lauinger Library.

 MULTIMEDIA: software that incorporates graphics, video, text, and sound into an interactive computer presentation or database of information.